tnguyen30/tnguyen30.github.io/voicechanger_page.md

 <img src="images/voicechanger_front3.png"/>
 <img src="images/voicechanger_back.png"/>
 <br>
 The mask was originally designed by Let's Print.
-It was 3D-printed using MakerBot Replicator Z18, the louspeaker was hot glued to the front, and two rubber bands were attached to the sides.
-In the second photo, you can see there's a piece of wood taped between the speaker and the microphone that's because they were placed too closed to each other which causing feedback.
+It was 3D-printed using a MakerBot Replicator Z18.
+A loudspeaker was hot-glued to the front, and two rubber bands were attached to the sides.
+In the second photo, you can see a piece of wood taped between the speaker and the microphone.
+This was necessary because they were placed too close to each other, which caused feedback.

 ### 2. The PCB
 <img src="images/voicechanger_PCB.png"/>
 <img src="images/voicechanger_battery.png"/>
 <br>
-I designed the PCB based on the data sheet that provided by [Jameco Electronics](https://www.jameco.com/).
-I used [KiCad](https://www.kicad.org/) to design the board and ordered it from [JLCPCB](https://jlcpcb.com/).
-The PCB was sewed to a small wallet, which stored a 9-volt battery.
-You can clip the wallet on your belt or waistband.
+I created the PCB using the datasheet provided by [Jameco Electronics](https://www.jameco.com/).
+I utilized [KiCad](https://www.kicad.org/) to design the board and placed an order with [JLCPCB](https://jlcpcb.com/) for manufacturing.
+The PCB was then sewn into a small wallet that accommodates a 9-volt battery.
+You can easily clip the wallet onto your belt or waistband for convenience.

 ### 3. Demonstration